ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolSystemAssembled.rst

 IVectorGeometryToolSystemAssembled
 ==================================

-.. py:class:: IVectorGeometryToolSystemAssembled
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolSystemAssembled

    object

    A system assembled from an origin point and a set of reference axes.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolSystemAssembled

 Overview
 --------